wilsonify/wilsonify.github.io/content/recipes/PIA COLADA ICEES136.md

 ## Instructions
-Throw everything in a blender that can fucking handle some ice and let that shit run until your drink as is smooth as you imagine yourself being after you drink it.
+Throw everything in a blender that can  handle some ice and let that    run until your drink as is smooth as you imagine yourself being after you drink it.

 ## Modifications
-Or, you know, whatever amount of rum you want based on how shitty your day was.
+Or, you know, whatever amount of rum you want based on how   ty your day was.
 No judgment here.
 Not drinking?
 Substitute water or coconut water for a chill treat without the kick.

  You can totally leave agave out if you don’t like your drinks sweet.
-But we say fucking go for it.
+But we say  go for it.
 You’ve earned it.